madworx/blueprint-terraform-gpg/README.md

 #### Enable bucket versioning

-By enabling versioning of bucket contents (i.e. your Terraform state), we are protecting ourselves against accidental deletions/user errors.
+By enabling versioning of bucket contents (i.e., your Terraform state), we are protecting ourselves against accidental deletions/user errors.
 (Restoring a lost Terraform state is a PITA and being able to revert possible mistakes is gold):